mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He went over to Fajro to check on his head.

 "You still look a bit pale, but you're getting better.
-Let me finish with Lif, and then we'll get you somewhere we can look closer at your injuries."
+Let me finish with Liffa, and then we'll get you somewhere we can look closer at your injuries."

 "Thank you, magistrate."